-Students must have work in to teacher no later than noon Tuesdays.
-Teachers must have restricted/ineligible list info into the office no later than 8:00am Wednesday mornings.
+Students must hand in their completed work no later than noon on Tuesday of each week.
+Teachers must have restricted/ineligible list info into the office no later than 8:00 am Wednesday mornings.

 Restricted Status results from unacceptable quality, test performance, or incomplete assignments resulting in a failing grade.
 Students will be on the restricted list for one week; if students are not removed from the Restricted list, they will move to the Ineligible list until they are removed from the list completely.